fastred/AHKBendableView/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/v/AHKBendableView.svg?style=flat)](https://github.com/fastred/AHKBendableView)

-`AHKBendableView` is a `UIView` subclass that bends its edges when its position change is animated.
-Internally, `AHKBendableView` contains `CAShapeLayer`, which acts as its background.
+`BendableView` is a `UIView` subclass that bends its edges when its position change is animated.
+Internally, `BendableView` contains `CAShapeLayer`, which acts as its background.
 The layer's `path` changes during animations, creating an effect of bending.
 Subviews stay intact.
 You can find a more extensive description on my blog: [Recreating Skype's Action Sheet Animation](http://holko.pl/2014/06/26/recreating-skypes-action-sheet-animation/) and [Follow-Up Post](http://holko.pl/2014/06/28/action-sheet-follow-up/).

 ![Demo GIF](https://raw.githubusercontent.com/fastred/AHKBendableView/master/demo.gif)

 ## Usage

 Use a `BendableView` directly or subclass it.
 Don't forget to set its internal spring parameters.
 I propose to use slightly lower values for these properties than the values used in `+animateWithDuration:delay:usingSpringWithDamping: initialSpringVelocity:options:animations:completion:`, just like in this example: